hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_and_discourses/104_the_free_soul.md

 controlling the mind perfectly, just by the power of will.
 The Jnana-Yogi does not take any one of these physical helps or mental
 helps: simply philosophic reasoning, knowledge, and his own will, these are the instrumentalities he believes in.
-Next comes Titikshâ, forbearance, bearing all miseries without murmuring, without complaining.
+Next comes Titikshā, forbearance, bearing all miseries without murmuring, without complaining.
 When an injury comes, do not mind it.
 If a tiger comes, stand there.
 Who flies?
 There are men who practice Titiksha, and succeed